AliGeranmayeh/Hackerrank/README.md

 #### Q1:
 Given the CITY and COUNTRY tables, query the names of all cities where the CONTINENT is 'Africa'.

-Note: CITY.CountryCode and COUNTRY.Code are matching key columns.

 ```mysql
 SELECT CITY.NAME FROM CITY,COUNTRY WHERE CITY.COUNTRYCODE = COUNTRY.CODE AND CONTINENT = 'Africa';
 ```